 Actual spookiness is off the menu for the third season of Ryan Murphy’s gloriously gruesome genre experiment.
 Instead, in New Orleans, we’ve gotten to binge on camp, cattiness, and heady riffs on the cruelty in America’s history.
-The fifth episode offered all of these elements in fine form, but also with a dose of action-movie glee when the voodoo queen’s corpse army lays siege to the titular coven’s manor.
-Kathy Bates’s seemingly callous, immortal governess heartbreakingly encounters the zombified daughter she’d abused more than a century earlier; the demure young sorceress Zoe goes Resident Evil by taking a chainsaw to the undead horde.
+The fifth episode offered all of these elements, but also with a dose of action-movie glee when the voodoo queen’s corpse army lays siege to the titular coven’s manor.
+Kathy Bates’s seemingly callous, immortal governess heartbreakingly encounters the zombie of the daughter she’d abused more than a century earlier; the demure young sorceress Zoe goes Resident Evil by taking up a chainsaw.

 You’ll remember it as the one with ridiculous set piece after ridiculous set piece—the Entourage sendup, the “Getaway” earworm, the Jesus illusion, the bee swarm, Gob’s morning-after meal/marriage proposal to Egg, er, Ann.
 Unlike so much else with Season Four, it works as a standalone, mixing absurdity and dark satire—anyone else gasp at the blasphemy on display at the Veal-Bluth wedding?

 Boardwalk Empire is many things, but it isn't slow.
 For all of its style and focus on setting a mood, Boardwalk Empire is more like deliberate: Every event matters and will come back to affect someone's schemes down the road.

 The show’s fourth season was perhaps even more deliberate than its predecessors, so in true Boardwalk fashion, the finale wasn't a neat wrap-up of the season's plots.
 Rather, it was a forward-looking episode that established long-term divisions and motivations for the future.